untillpro/scm4j/scm4j-deployer-engine/README.md

 # Deployment

-- Existing product version is queried using `listDeployedProducts`, if not found  IProduct.`isInstalled` is used:
+- Existing product version is queried using `listDeployedProducts`, if not found  IProduct.`isInstalled` trying to find `legacy version`
-  - If legacy version exists and equals `IProduct` version, version writes in `deployed-products.yml` and installation ends.
+  - If `legacy version` exists and equals `IProduct` version, version writes in `deployed-products.yml` and installation ends.
-  - If legacy version older `IProduct` version, it is removed by IProduct.`removeLegacyProduct()`.
+  - If `legacy version` older `IProduct` version, it is removed by IProduct.`removeLegacyProduct()`.
 - If old version exists and upgrade is needed
   - `IProductStructure` is asked which `scm4j-deployer-installers` version could uninstall old version (`uninstaller version`)
   - Uninstaller version is downloaded, if needed